Also Known As

 Causes

-The cause of soft palate displacement in horses is not agreed upon by the research community.
+The cause of soft palate displacement in horses is not agreed upon by researchers.
 The soft palate is a complex, muscular organ.
 In the horse, it is extremely elongated and during normal breathing the posterior border lies under the epiglottis.
-In this position, maximal airflow is possible through the pharynx.
+In this position, maximal airflow is possible through the pharynx which is the long tube extending from the back of the nasal cavity and the mouth to the esophagus.

-According to veterinarians and researchers, the factors that are believed to contribute to this condition include: inflammation of the airway, abnormal size and shape of the epiglottis, abnormal soft palate flaccidity, abnormal retraction of the larynx, excessive flexion at the poll, neuromuscular disease, malpositioning of the horse's tongue over the bit, and excitement on the part of the horse.
+According to veterinarians and researchers, the factors that are believed to contribute to this condition include: inflammation of the airway, abnormal size and shape of the epiglottis, an abnormally soft, flaccid palate, abnormal retraction of the larynx, excessive flexion at the poll, neuromuscular disease, mal positioning of the horse's tongue over the bit, and excitement on the part of the horse.

 Prevention